Return to Philosophy Web Homepage Title: Introduction to Logic

 (Oxford: Henry Cripps, 1651), Frontispiece Backgound: Robert Burton, mentioned in the following argument, was an 17th century Anglican clergyman, librarian, and writer.

-“These portrayals of women … in the sixteenth and seventeeth centuries … regarded [women] as more easily able to convey a false emotional state, in their efforts to bewitch or betray unsuspecting men. … As the well-known English writer Robert Burton wrote of women in his Anatomy of Melancholy (first published in 1621), women are faithless and display false emotions in the calculated attempt to deceive men.
+“These portrayals of women … in the sixteenth and seventeenth centuries … regarded [women] as more easily able to convey a false emotional state, in their efforts to bewitch or betray unsuspecting men. … As the well-known English writer Robert Burton wrote of women in his Anatomy of Melancholy (first published in 1621), women are faithless and display false emotions in the calculated attempt to deceive men.
 He advised other men that when women protest their love, ‘believe them not.’”[19]

 Burton's background as a scholar is insufficient to make him an authority on the understanding the sociocultural character of women of his age; consequently, this passage illustrates an ad verecundiam fallacy.